ingvijonasson/ljomi/content/articles/2021-08-26-drafts-in-netlifycms.md

   },
 ```

-Now your previously created posts do not have a published method value set to either true or to false because the value does not excist these posts will also not show up.
-So you will have to update these as needed.
+Note: Your previously created posts do not have a `draft` set to either true or to false.
+These posts will not show up because the value does not excist.
+You will have to update these as needed.